Skip to content

 How It Works

-2. Health check: Verify new container is healthy (30 attempts, 5-second intervals = 150 seconds max)
+3. Health check: Docker health status is polled (30 attempts, 5-second intervals = 150 seconds max)

 Resource Requirements